Summary of Product Characteristics Updated 15-May-2018 | Merus Labs Luxco II S.à R.L.

 It reduces the requirement of the myocardium for oxygen by increasing venous capacitance, causing a pooling of blood in peripheral veins, thereby reducing ventricular volume and heart wall distension.

 Isosorbide dinitrate (ISDN) is eliminated from plasma with a short half-life (about 0.7h).
 The metabolic degradation of ISDN occurs via denitration and glucuronidation, like all organic nitrates.
-The rate of formation of the metabolites has been calculated for isosorbide-5-mononitrate (IS-5-MN) with 0.27 h -1, and isosorbide (IS) with 0.16 h-1.
-IS-5-MN and IS-2-MN are the primary metabolites which are also pharmacologically active.
+The rate of formation of the metabolites has been calculated for isosorbide-5-mononitrate (IS-5-MN) with 0.57h-1 followed by isosorbide-2-mononitrate (IS-2-MN) with 0.27h-1and isosorbide (IS) with 0.16h-1, IS-5-MN and IS-2-MN are the primary metabolites, which are also pharmacologically active.
 IS-5-MN is metabolised to isosorbide 5-mononitrate-2-glucuronide (IS-5-MN-2-GLU).
 The half-life of this metabolite (about 2.5h) is shorter than that of IS-5-MN (about 5.1h).
 The half-life of ISDN is the shortest of all and that of IS-2-MN (about 3.2h) lies in between.

 Acute toxicity of isosorbide dinitrate was related to an exaggerated pharmacodynamic effect.
 Animal studies showed good local tolerability of the undiluted isosorbide dinitrate solution.